19 hotels you’ll want to book just for the incredible bathtub

 Many hotel bathrooms are simply sterile, tiled rooms with bad lighting and even worse water pressure.
 But some of the world’s best hotels view their bathrooms as high-design hideaways where travellers can luxuriate as they wash the stress of travel away.
 Even better, some hotel bathrooms boast the best views in the house.

 These hotel bathtubs have views ranging from cityscapes to ocean vistas so picture-perfect, you might not even want to leave your room at all.
 Some are just so striking, we’d be remiss not to put them on the list (looking at you, Rosewood London).

-Sadly, many of these bathtubs are in hotels that either do not participate in points programmes, or are in speciality rooms or suites that are not eligible for award redemptions.
-Of course, we still have a few tips and tricks for maximizing your spending and earning in case you do decide that a sumptuous soak in one of these tubs is worth making a splash.
+Sadly, many of these bathtubs are in hotels that either do not participate in points programmes or are in speciality rooms or suites that are not eligible for award redemptions.
+Of course, we still have a few tips and tricks for maximising your spending and earning in case you do decide that a sumptuous soak in one of these tubs is worth making a splash.

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.

 Sexy, modern, white-on-beige interiors make the Times Square Edition a calm retreat at the Crossroads of the World.
 Though the standard rooms will only have a stand-up shower, guests who splurge on a suite (or snag a complimentary upgrade with Marriott status) can enjoy the cityscape while soaking in a gorgeous freestanding tub.
 The stone bathrooms are also stocked with Le Labo bath products in the brand’s signature fragrance.

 How to book: Reserve this Category 7 property (from 50,000 to 70,000 points per night) directly on Marriott’s website.